Man charged with animal cruelty after authorities find dozens of carcasses on Sandwich property

 Raza-Ahsan is charged with two misdemeanor counts of cruel treatment of animals and three misdemeanor counts of animal cruelty, according to court records filed Tuesday in DeKalb County.

-Richard Johnson, an investigator with the bureau, said in a July 9 email to the DeKalb County State’s Attorney’s Office, that the initial complaint was “regarding dead animal carcasses and animal neglect of approximately 100 goats and Sheep along with various poultry and 2 holstein cattle.”
+Richard Johnson, an investigator with the bureau, said in a July 9 email to the DeKalb County State’s Attorney’s Office that the initial complaint was “regarding dead animal carcasses and animal neglect of approximately 100 goats and sheep along with various poultry and two holstein cattle.”
 Johnson’s email was obtained by Shaw Local News Network through a public records request.
-He emailed to ask the state’s attorney’s office to authorize criminal charges against Raza-Ahsan, alleging he violated the state’s Animal Mortality and Humane Care for Animals acts.
+He emailed to ask the state’s attorney’s office to authorize criminal charges against Raza-Ahsan, alleging that Raza-Ahsan violated the state’s Animal Mortality and Humane Care for Animals acts.

-“During out [sic] investigation it was observed that Mr. Mohamed had between 50-60 dead animal carcasses on his property in various stages of decomposition.
-Some looked years old and some, days.
-Along with the carcass Mr. Mohammed had several injured sheep and goats that he was cited for so that those animals received veterinary care to address injuries,” Johnson wrote.
+“During [our] investigationl, it was observed that Mr. Mohammed had between 50 [and] 60 dead animal carcasses on his property in various stages of decomposition.
+Some looked years old and some days.
+Along with the carcasses, Mr. Mohammed had several injured sheep and goats that he was cited for so that those animals received veterinary care to address injuries,” Johnson wrote.

 Officials from the DeKalb County Sheriff’s Office and the DeKalb County Health Department also were present at the October site visit, Johnson wrote.